HomeAboutContactPress/PR

 This was directed by the master, Osamu Dezaki if I’m not mistaken.
 Kind of surprised it wasn’t good then, but it clearly seems like more then a few things went wrong with this film.
 But I guess everything he touches can’t be solid gold.
 I do suggest Golgo 13: The Professional, and the Black Jack OVAs from Dezaki, both are stunning.
 This man has a style all of his own among anime directors.
 Anyway interesting review.

-2. Russell Hamann Says:
+• Russell Hamann

 Get your hands on the Space Cobra TV series.
 It’s incredible.
 Oh, and check out Goku Midnight Eye.
 Also by the manga author Buichi Terasawa.